vladpaln/Crypto/README.md

 - random direction rotor rotation
 - same passphrase & recipient handle can be used for all messages
 - random seed generation, Enigma4K will never encrypt a message using the same rotor/plugboard settings
-- ability to randomize directory for increased security
+- ability to randomize word directory for increased security

 ## Usage
 - run code